vijaysngrajput/DARCHIE/docs/00-governance/32-implementation-context-log.md

 - This file reflects the latest verified state of the repo

 ## Current Focus
-Frontend foundation, premium UI, practice layout, a functional SQL module slice, mirrored focus-mode Python exercise UX, and a redesigned Data Modeling builder are implemented.
+Frontend foundation, premium UI, practice layout, a functional SQL module slice, mirrored focus-mode Python exercise UX, and a redesigned canvas-first Data Modeling builder are implemented.
 The next major product slice is hardening the SQL runtime and deciding how Python moves from mocked execution into a real runtime contract.

 ## Completed Recently
 - Bootstrapped `apps/web` with Next.js App Router, theme provider, font setup, dark/light token system, and marketing/auth/app route shells